Coronavirus piles pressure on Europe's stricken auto industry

 The French carmaker was beefing up safety rules on Wednesday at its Mulhouse plant with a 5,000-strong workforce in eastern France after one employee tested positive, a spokeswoman said.
 The man has been on sick leave since Feb.
 29.

-Volkswagen, meanwhile, cancelled a shift at a plant near Barcelona in Spain, operated by its Spanish unit Seat, because the coronavirus outbreak has hit its supply chain.
+Volkswagen (VOWG_p.DE), meanwhile, canceled a shift at a plant near Barcelona in Spain, operated by its Spanish unit Seat, because the coronavirus outbreak has hit its supply chain.

 The German carmaker may also send staff home temporarily from that facility and another one in the Navarra region of Spain if supply issues worsen.